Slaughter

 There are also numerous issues and regulations that need to be considered in the area of slaughtering against the backdrop of African swine fever.

-FAQs - Frequently asked questions for agriculture & pig farming:
+FAQs - Frequently asked questions for slaughtering

 The most important questions and answers relating to ASF for slaughterhouses are summarised here: